abakabir/InstallingOpenstackManually/OstackVM.md

 apt install python-openstackclient
 ```

-b- Install and Configure SQL Database - MariaDB on Controller
+2. Install and Configure SQL Database - MariaDB on Controller

 - Install and Configure Packages
 ```